USB 4.0 is now published. The new standard calls for:

 - Backward compatibility with USB 3.2, USB 2.0 and Thunderbolt 3

 Existing Type-A ports will continue to exist while the transition moves forward.
-The front panel box in the HAF 932 offers a Type-C port so that devices can be connected easily.
+The front panel box offers a Type-C port so that devices can be connected easily.

-The PC already has began to transition to Type-C. The X570 motherboard has a Type-C port at the I/O shield.
+The PC already has began to transition to Type-C. The MSI 570-A PRO motherboard has a Type-C port at the I/O shield.
 More Type-C ports are inevitable as more hardware becomes available.

 New high bandwidth cables will be available in a few months.
 The existing charger cables are adequate for lower bandwidth needs.